qdraw/starsky/starsky/starskysynccli/readme.md

 ```
 Starksy Sync Cli ~ Help:
 --help or -h == help (this window)
---path or -p == parameter: (string) ; fullpath, only child items of the database folder are supported,search and replace first part of the filename, '/'
+--path or -p == parameter: (string) ; 'full path', only child items of the database folder are supported,search and replace first part of the filename, '/', use '-p' for current directory
 --subpath or -s == parameter: (string) ; relative path in the database
 --subpathrelative or -g == Overwrite subpath to use relative days to select a folder, use for example '1' to select yesterday. (structure is required)
 -p, -s, -g == you need to select one of those tags